-Buckminsterfullerene was first discovered in 1985 by a research team from Rice and Sussex University and was named after the American architect, Buckminster Fuller due its structural similarity to a geodesic dome he designed.
+Buckminsterfullerene was first discovered in 1985 by a research team from Rice and Sussex University and was named after the American architect Buckminster Fuller due to its structural similarity to a geodesic dome he designed.

-Buckminsterfullerine is an allotrope and type of fullerene with C60.
-With a structure resembling a soccer ball, it is sometimes colloquially referred to as “buckyballs”.
-The carbon atoms are arranged into 20 hexagons and 12 pentagons.
+Buckminsterfullerene (C60) is an allotrope of fullerene and has a structure that resembles a soccer ball.
+Due to the Buckminsterfullerene's shape, where carbon atoms are arranged into 20 hexagons and 12 pentagons, it is sometimes colloquially referred to as “buckyballs”.
 This type of molecule is known as an icosahedron since it has 60 vertices and 62 faces.

-The van der Waals diameter of the C60 molecule is approximately 1.01 nanometers with an average bond length of 0.14 nanometers.
+The van der Waals range of the C60 molecule is approximately 1.01 nanometers with an average bond length of 0.14 nanometers.
 Carbon atoms in the fullerene are bonded covalently to 3 others.
-Buckminsterfullerine is simple to synthesize and has become a popular subject of materials research with a particular interest in its future applications.
+Buckminsterfullerene is simple to synthesize and has become a popular subject of materials research investigating the uses and properties of fullerenes, with a particular interest in its future applications.

-The most extensive used of the C20 carbon molecule has been in the biomedical field.
-Most notably for their use as potential antiviral agents and their ability to suppress the HIV virus, an immunodeficiency virus that can lead to AIDS.
-They have also been included in the suppression of the hepatitis C virus as well as the vesicular stomatitis virus.
-It should also be noted that drug and gene delivery is also a medical sector in which buckyballs and buckytubes have been heavily researched.
+Uses of this fullerene allotrope have also been included in the suppression of the hepatitis C virus as well as the vesicular stomatitis virus.
+It should also be noted that drug and gene delivery is also a medical sector in which Buckminsterfullerenes have been heavily researched.

-Due to their ability to decrease the transmittance of light, buckminsterfullerenes are able to be used as optical limiters.
-This means that they are particularly useful for the development of protective eyewear and optical sensors.
+Due to its ability to decrease the transmittance of light, Buckminsterfullerenes are able to be used as optical limiters.
+This means that they are particularly useful for developing protective eyewear and optical sensors.

-Material research has concluded that buckyballs and other fullerenes, will be the future of developing lightweight metals while achieving a greater tensile strength.
-According to researchers, this is due to the extremely small size of the carbon molecule and the comparably high reactivity due to the sp2 hybridization which allows for a dispersion strengthening metal matrix of fullerenes and metals.
+Materials research has concluded that Buckminsterfullerene and other fullerenes will be the future of developing lightweight metals while achieving a greater tensile strength.
+According to researchers, this is due to the extremely small size of the carbon molecule and the comparably high reactivity due to the sp2 hybridization, which allows for a dispersion-strengthening metal matrix of fullerenes and metals.
 In a recent study, material developers were able to increase the hardness of the lightweight Ti-24.4AI-17N alloy by approximately 30% by adding fullerenes.

 Furthermore, Argonne National Laboratories and MER Corporation have been able to demonstrate turning fullerene molecules into diamond molecules with a simple rearrangement of the atoms.
-This proves the structural similarity of fullerenes and diamonds paving the way for an alternative substitute for diamond films needed in electronic devices.
+This proves the similarity of the structure of fullerenes and diamonds, paving the way for an alternative substitute for diamond films needed in electronic devices.

 Boysen, E. (n.d.).
 Buckyballs: Uses and Applications | Fullerenes.
 Retrieved from UnderstandingNano: http://www.understandingnano.com/buckyballs-fullerenes.html